 Ocata Therapeutics has since been taken over by Astellas Pharma – with a new Phase I/II trial in Stargardt disease of an improved RPE cell line being developed.

-Opsis Therapeutics is developing a clinical trial where a patch consisting of retinal cells derived from stem cells will be placed at the back of the eye with the hope to restore vision.
+Opsis Therapeutics are developing a clinical trial where a patch consisting of retinal cells derived from stem cells will be placed at the back of the eye with the hope to restore vision.
 Dr. David Gamm, MD, PhD at the University of Wisconsin-Madison is leading this study with a team of researchers.

 Dr Anai Gonzalez-Cordero, in association with Professors Robin Ali and Rachael Pearson, at UCL Institute of Ophthalmology, is working on a type of stem cell called an induced pluripotent stem cell or iPS cell. iPS cells are generated in a lab from tissue samples donated by patients.
 By taking a sample of tissue, such as blood or skin, these cells can be reprogrammed and turned into stem cells, which can subsequently be turned into photoreceptors for potential transplantation in the future.